 Skin: Free radicals and toxins are cleaned out of the body by antioxidants like vitamin C, the flushing of toxins created better skin and controls acne.
 Starfruit juice can hydrate and smooth skin, as well as reduce the appearance of wrinkles.

-Weight Loss: Starfruit is low in fat, high water content, contains high amounts of minerals and fiber.
+Weightloss: Starfruit is low in fat, high water content, contains high amounts of minerals and fiber.
 It makes a great snack for weight management dietary routine.
-The high content of fiber makes you feel fuller longer and naturally curbs your appetite.
-Water rich fruits keep you well hydrated when exercising and the healthy mixture of minerals keep your electrolytes in balance.
+The high content of fiber makes you feel fuller for longer and naturally curbs your appetite.
+Water-rich fruits keep you well hydrated when exercising and the healthy mixture of minerals keep your electrolytes in balance.
 Electrolytes manage the neuro transmission and control muscles function in the body.

 Choose starfruit that is yellow, shiny, without bruise and not too soft.
-Ripe starfruit should be consumed as soon as possible.
-Starfruit is delicious sliced and eaten alone, juiced or added into a tasty fruit salad.
+Ripe starfruits should be consumed as soon as possible, they don’t keep for long.
+Starfruit is delicious sliced and eaten alone, juiced, or added into salad.

 Starfruit contains caramboxin and high levels of oxalic acid.
-These substances may be harmful to individuals suffering from kidney failure, kidney stones, or those undergoing kidney dialysis treatment.
+These substances may be harmful to individuals who have a history of kidney problems, or those undergoing kidney dialysis treatment.
 Individuals suffering from kidney failure can experience hiccups, vomiting, nausea, and confusion.

 Like grapefruit, starfruit may interfere with certain drugs.
 If you are on any medications, it is not recommended to consume starfruit or drink of its juice.

 Some of the links I post on this site are affiliate links.
 If you go through them to make a purchase, I will earn a small commission (at no additional cost to you).
 However, note that I’m recommending these products because of their quality and that I have good experience using them, not because of the commission to be made.